farmOS/farmOS/docs/model/type/plan.md

 Images can be attached to Plans.
 This provides a place to store photos that can be displayed alongside the Plan in farmOS.
-If the photos pertain to specific Assets or Logs within the Plan, it may be better to attach them to those entities instead of the Plan.
+If the photos pertain to specific Assets or Logs within the Plan, it may be better to attach them to those records instead of the Plan.

 #### Files

 Files can be attached to Plans.
 This provides a place to put documents such as Shapefiles, PDFs, CSVs, or other files associated with the Plan.
-If the files pertain to specific Assets or Logs within the Plan, it may be better to attach them to those entities instead of the Plan.
+If the files pertain to specific Assets or Logs within the Plan, it may be better to attach them to those records instead of the Plan.

 ### Additional relationships